bilgino/angularforddd/README.md

 - It's bounded from the viewpoint of a business use cases
 - It's based on a root entity and typically acts as a cluster of related domain entities and value objects
 - It's global identity, state, lifecycle and receives the name of the bounded context
-- It's modeled around protecting domain invariants, encapsulation and data integrity
+- It's modeled around protecting business invariants, encapsulation and data integrity
 - It validates all incoming actions and ensures that modifications don't contradict business rules
 - All possible invariants must be satisfied for each state change, when one part is updated, other parts might also need to be updated
 - The internal state can only be mutated by the public interface of the root aggregate